Mortgages in Cyprus

 Can you get a buy-to-let mortgage in Cyprus?

 No, buy-to-let mortgages are not available to non-residents.
-You will usually need to declare as part of your mortgage application that the property won’t be used for any commercial purposes.
+As part of your mortgage application, you will usually need to declare that the property won’t be used for any commercial purposes.

-When you’re buying abroad, there’s always a slightly increased risk that you’ll be exposed to property scams or unscrupulous dealings.
+When buying abroad, there’s always a slightly increased risk that you’ll be exposed to property scams or unscrupulous dealings.
 Unfortunately, there have been instances of mortgage broker fraud in recent years.
-So, you’ll want a good, English-speaking solicitor on your side and an excellent international broker.
+So, you’ll want a good English-speaking solicitor and an excellent international broker.

 We work with numerous brokers who have international experience in Cyprus.
-If you’d like us to match you with someone based on this requirement, get in touch by calling 0808 189 2301 or fill out this form.
+If you’d like us to match you with someone based on this requirement, call 0330 818 7026 or fill out this form.